Trossen SDK: Open-Source Robotics Data Collection

 For teams working in robotics research, imitation learning, teleoperation, and embodied AI, that gap is often where momentum gets lost.
 The Trossen SDK is built to help close it.

-Why open-source robotics data collection matters
+Why does open-source robotics data collection matter?

-We are open-sourcing the Trossen SDK because robotics needs stronger common tooling.
+Trossen Robotics is open-sourcing the Trossen SDK because robotics needs stronger common tooling.

 In machine learning, progress accelerated as the ecosystem began to converge around shared frameworks, patterns, and abstractions.
 Robotics still has too much fragmentation at the data layer.
 Too many pipelines are custom, brittle, and tightly bound to a single setup.
 That slows iteration, makes collaboration harder, and creates unnecessary reinvention.

+Open source is one of the clearest ways to improve that.
 It gives researchers and engineers a real starting point instead of another blank page.
 It creates a path for the community to fork, test, refine, and extend the framework.
-It also increases the likelihood that the field will standardize on better ways to capture, structure, and hand off robotics data.
+And it increases the likelihood that the field will standardize on better ways to capture, structure, and hand off robotics data.

 That is the larger point of this release.